-1. Although, through its international actions.
-ACTED is faced with the most diverse cultures and belief systems ACTED fully upholds principles of freedom of speech and of protection of victims.
-As such, ACTED has developed mechanisms that can contribute to prevent child ill-treatment or negligence such as:
+- 1. Although, through its international actions.
+Acted is faced with the most diverse cultures and belief systems Acted fully upholds principles of freedom of speech and of protection of victims.
+As such, Acted has developed mechanisms that can contribute to prevent child ill-treatment or negligence such as: - Signing of the Code of Conduct by the staff in order to clarify unacceptable behaviour and in particular child ill-treatment or negligence; - The Acted Feedback Mechanism (AFM), as a direct communication channel between beneficiaries and Acted, allowing the identification of sensitive complaints notably related to alerts of child ill-treatment and negligence; - Implementation of trainings and awareness sessions in order to train and empower the teams, particularly for staff exposed to working with minors or the most vulnerable population; - Identify risk factors on an ongoing basis and in particular throughout the project cycle; - Put in place evaluation procedures for Acted partners by carrying out due diligence, particularly with regard to their ethical commitments and past behaviours. - 2.
+Acted staff responsible for recruiting, monitoring or directing others employed by Acted must be careful to prevent the hiring or deployment of inappropriate individuals in direct contact with children.
+Acted will not allow an individual to work with children if it is aware of any professional or personal history that suggests that the individual may pose an unacceptable risk to children. - Acted staff shall ensure that no Acted partner or subcontractor is in direct contact with children if they have already been convicted of, or registered on lists or registers for, offences of child ill-treatment or negligence, within the meaning of this policy and regardless of the legal qualification retained by the national courts. - 4.
+As soon as Acted is aware of, any person who has been convicted of, or registered on lists or registers, for offences of child ill-treatment or negligence, within the meaning of this policy and regardless of the legal qualification retained by the national courts, shall not be in direct contact with children, within the framework of Acted's programmes.

-- Signing of the Code of Conduct by the staff in order to clarify unacceptable behaviour and in particular child ill-treatment or negligence; - Information to the beneficiaries of existing remedies (notably through the Complaints and Response Mechanisms - CRM) allowing to sensitize all the stakeholders of a project and to ensure that the field teams maintain a respectful dialogue with the beneficiaries; - Implementation of trainings and awareness sessions in order to train and empower the teams, particularly for staff exposed to working with minors or the most vulnerable population; - Identify risk factors on an ongoing basis and in particular throughout the project cycle; - Put in place evaluation procedures for ACTED partners by carrying out due diligence, particularly with regard to their ethical commitments and past behaviours. - 2.
-ACTED staff responsible for recruiting, monitoring or directing others employed by ACTED must be careful to prevent the hiring or deployment of inappropriate individuals in direct contact with children. - 3.
-ACTED staff shall ensure that no ACTED partner or subcontractor is in direct contact with children if they have already been convicted of, or registered on lists or registers for, offences of child ill-treatment or negligence, within the meaning of this policy and regardless of the legal qualification retained by the national courts. - 4.
-As soon as ACTED is aware of, any person who has been convicted of, or registered on lists or registers, for offences of child ill-treatment or negligence, within the meaning of this policy and regardless of the legal qualification retained by the national courts, shall not be in direct contact with children, within the framework of ACTED's programmes. - 5.
-Any ACTED partner or subcontractor in direct contact with children must certify that they have read and comply with the provisions of this policy.
+5. Any Acted partner or subcontractor in direct contact with children must certify that they have read and comply with the provisions of this policy.